davvid/git-cola-debian/README.md

 * [NSIS](http://nsis.sourceforge.net/Main_Page) is also needed.

-To build the installer using *Pynsist*:
+To build the installer using *Pynsist* run:

-* If building from a non-Windows platform run `./contrib/win32/fetch_pyqt_windows.sh`.
-  This will download a PyQt binary installer for Windows and unpack its files into `pynsist_pkgs/`.

-* Run `pynsist pynsist.cfg`.
+   ./contrib/win32/run-pynsist.sh

-  The installer will be built in `build/nsis/`.
+This will generate an installer in `build/nsis/`.

-Before *Pynsist*, installers were built using *InnoSetup*.
-The *InnoSetup* scripts are still available:

-    ./contrib/win32/create-installer.sh

-You have to make sure that the file */share/InnoSetup/ISCC.exe* exists.

 ## WINDOWS HISTORY BROWSER CONFIGURATION UPGRADE